Skip to product information

 44 rue des Martyrs

-Few drawings by Kiki de Montparnasse have survived to this day, especially in such excellent condition as this one.
-For those who love Paris and its immense cultural life, the 1920s are particularly important, above all for its brilliant artists, whom Kiki met and inspired with her "French sensuality": her short hair, eyes highlighted in black and lips painted in red alive made her world famous.
+Few of Kiki de Montparnasse's drawings have survived to this day, especially in such excellent condition as this one.
+For those who love Paris and its immense cultural life, the 1920s are particularly important, especially for its brilliant artists, whom Kiki met and inspired with her "French sensuality": her short hair, black-lined eyes and bright red painted lips made her world famous.

 View full details